top of page

 A Personal Note from Tom

-My new historical novel, “From Vicksburg to Bennett Place: The Long March to Victory,” is to be published this summer which means it will be available at Amazon and Barney & Noble when it is released.
-I will post that date to all my Civil War groups when I am advised of it by my publisher, Monday Creek Publishing.
-This is the third and final book in my trilogy, “My Family Went to War for God and Country,” following “Answering Lincoln’s Call: War in America” and “Seeing the Elephant: One Man’s return to the Horrors of the Civil War.”
+My new historical novel, “From Vicksburg to Bennett Place: The Long March to Victory,” was published in December, 2023.
+This is the third and final book in my trilogy, “My Family in the Civil War,” that includes “Answering Lincoln’s Call: War in America” and “Seeing the Elephant: One Man’s return to the Horrors of the Civil War.”
+All three are available at Amazon and also from me, being ordered here on the website.

-If you are interested, we have plenty of books here for direct shipment should you wish to order an autographed copy.
-If so, please see the link to my PayPal account.
+If you are interested, we have plenty of books here for direct shipment should you wish to have an autographed copy.
+If so, please see the link right here on the website.

-The next step is to conduct research into the events of the 19th century in the Midwestern United States since we discovered 750 additional letters from 1834 to 1888.
-I hope to start writing those stories, most likely this September.
+With the trilogy complete.
+I am currently researching the events of the 19th century in the United States since we discovered 750 additional letters written by my family from 1834 to 1888.
+I will start writing the stories the letters tell this summer.

 There is another link at the upper left corner – contacttwharvey@gmail.com and I would be interested to hear from you about these historical novels or even if you just want to make my acquaintance.
 I will read every message that comes in and will get back to you as quickly as I can, even if the message is critical or there are suggestions for improvement.